: Engage in highly indulgent self-insertion into story.

 - Later in life, Goethe actually tried to distance himself from the book — he had grown to dislike his earlier romanticism, and was embarrassed about the way he'd publicized his young love for Charlotte.
 To his ire, it remained one of his best-known works.

-- The nameless narrator of the original The War Of The Worlds is HG Wells with the serial numbers filed off.
+- The nameless narrator of the original The War of the Worlds is H. G. Wells with the serial numbers filed off.
+Likewise, the narrator of The Time Machine is clearly meant to be Wells.

-- VC Andrews' character of Cathy Dollanganger from Flowers In The Attic is this.
+- V. C. Andrews's character of Cathy Dollanganger from Flowers in the Attic is this.
 Cathy is amazingly beautiful, can attract every man who even looks at her, and she is the only who craves vengeance for being wronged, while the others who survived the same ordeal just want to leave well enough alone.

 - Beren from The Silmarillion is also his author avatar.
 That name is even inscribed on his tombstone!
 And "Lúthien" is inscribed on the tombstone of his wife, Edith.
 According to him, the story of Beren and Lúthien was their story.
 (Clearly, he embellished it somewhat.)